DavidHavl/DhErrorLogging/README.md

 - To display an Error Reference in your own exception template (error/404, error/index) make sure you echo the error reference variable <?php echo $this->errorReference; ?>

 ## Notes
-Via the dherrorlogging.global.php you can enable/disable the logging functionality completly or disable just some types of errors/exceptions.
+Via the dherrorlogging.global.php you can enable/disable the logging functionality completely or disable just some types of errors/exceptions.
 You can configure several other things such as template path for errors or log writers.
 You can also overwrite the logger, processor, reference generator or response sender if you wish (and know what you are doing).

 When adding new log writer you can either add new config array for some of the the standard ZF2 writers that don't need injection of other objects (stream, chromephp, 'fingerscrossed', 'firephp', 'mail', 'mock', 'null', 'syslog', 'zendmonitor')